Superconducting integrated on-demand quantum memory with microwave pulse preservation

 An active coupling element is introduced between the common resonator and the external waveguide to enable tunability of the coupling constant $\kappa$.
-The active coupling element as implemented as a single Josephson junction shunted to ground by inductance at both ends (RF-SQUID) \cite{geller2015}, selected for its compatibility with galvanic connections.
-This configuration enables complete decoupling of the quantum memory unit from the external waveguide, achieving $\kappa = 0$ MHz — a critical condition for high-efficiency storage, as will be discussed in subsequent sections.
+The active coupling element is implemented as a single Josephson junction shunted to ground by inductance at both ends (RF-SQUID) \cite{geller2015}.
+The latter was chosen due to its compatibility with galvanic connections and superconducting transmon qubits \cite{geller2015}.
+Moreover, this configuration enables complete decoupling of the quantum memory unit from the external waveguide, achieving $\kappa = 0$ MHz — a critical condition for high-efficiency storage, as will be discussed in subsequent sections.
 Physically, RF-SQUID operates as a tunable inductive element under the condition that the AC current through the Josephson junction remains substantially below its critical current.
 The shunting inductors are made as coplanar waveguides with the same length at both ends of JJ, as it is depicted in Fig. \ref{fig:fig1}\textbf{a},\textbf{b}.
 The coupling strength $\kappa$ and common resonator frequency are adjusted simultaneously by varying the magnetic flux in RF-SQUID loop, see modeling results in Fig. \ref{fig:fig1}\textbf{c}.

-The quantum memory device operates through three distinct phases: (1) input pulse transfer into the quantum memory device, (2) quantum state storage, and (3) controlled information retrieval from the memory cell to the external waveguide.
-For the efficient transfer of an input pulse into the quantum memory cell it is crucial to ensure the impedance matching condition meeting.
-The latter, in case when resonator's internal loss rates $\gamma\ll g,\kappa$, links parameters $g$, $\Delta$ and $\kappa$ with the following expression:
+The quantum memory operation principle consist of the following three stages: (1) sending an input pulse to the quantum memory, (2) quantum state storage, and (3) controlled information retrieval from the memory cell to the external waveguide.
+For the efficient transfer of an input pulse into the quantum memory cell it is crucial to ensure the impedance matching condition.
+For resonator's internal loss rates $\gamma\ll g,\kappa$ this condition relates $g$, $\Delta$ and $\kappa$ in the following expression (\ref{eq::IMC}):

-According to the equation above for the chosen values of $g=4.38$ MHz and $\Delta=6$ MHz the value $\kappa \approx20$ MHz at common resonator frequency of 6 GHz, both of which are determined by JJ's inductance, length of shorted sections $l_{short}$ and external magnetic flux (see Fig. \ref{fig:fig1}\textbf{d,e}).
+According to the equation above, for the chosen values of $g=4.38$ MHz and $\Delta=6$ MHz, the value of $\kappa \approx20$ MHz at a common resonator frequency of 6 GHz.
+Both of the $\kappa$ and $\Delta$ are determined by JJ's inductance, length of shorted sections $l_{short}$, and external magnetic flux (see Fig. \ref{fig:fig1}\textbf{d,e}).